 Learning to appreciate these small wins has completely shifted my perspective.

-Instead of constantly focusing on how far I still have to go, I’ve started celebrating how far I’ve come.
+Instead of constantly focusing on how far I still have to go, I’ve started celebrating how far I’ve come, how much better I feel now as opposed to back when I was in a darker place.

 Because progress deserves to be celebrated, no matter how small it might seem!